-Université Panthéon Assas (Paris 2), Comparative Law and Legal Terminology
+Université Paris 2 Panthéon-Assas, Comparative Law and Legal Terminology

-Université Panthéon Assas (Paris 2), DSU, Private International Law, 1995
+Université Paris 2 Panthéon-Assas, DSU, Private International Law, 1995

-Associate Member of the ICC Institute of World Business Law
+Associate Member, ICC Institute of World Business Law

-Member and former Secretary of the ICC Latin American Arbitration Group
+Member and Former Secretary, ICC Latin American Arbitration Group

-Vice President of the ICC Commission on Arbitration and ADR
+Vice President, ICC Commission on Arbitration and ADR

-Vice President of the Court of the Jerusalem Arbitration Center
+Vice President, Court of the Jerusalem Arbitration Center